Should You Polish a Car Before Waxing It? EXPLAINED

 Whenever you decide to wax your car (even if you’re just reapplying it), make sure to check the condition of the car paint.

 Even if you had wax on your car, the car paint could still get damaged.
-Remember, wax isn’t the best protection for your paint.
-If you want high-level paint protection, you should consider applying ceramic coating on your car.
+Remember, wax isn’t the best protection for your paint and can’t protect your car from everything, and that’s why you should always check the clear coat condition, as I mentioned above.